wnattt/localshiny.github.io/doc_developer/2_install.md

 # Install LocalShiny R package

-LocalShiny is an R package used to deploy Shiny web apps to hosted service, the LocalShiny web.
+localshiny is an R package used to deploy Shiny web apps to hosted service, the LocalShiny web.
 Its source codes are available on [GitHub]( https://github.com/).

 ## 2.1 Supported os